Abel Tilahun: Early life and education

+He is a recipient of the prestigious Guggenheim Postdoctoral research Fellowship at the Smithsonian National Air and Space Museum Jul 2023- Jul 2024.

 Artistic career

 Since his first solo show in 2007, "The Blueprint," Tilahun has exhibited his work on three continents.
-He has held 2 subsequent solo shows, the most recent of which, "Interface Effect," was held from May–June 2014 in the Alliance Ethio-Francaise in Addis Ababa.
+He has held several subsequent solo shows, "Interface Effect," was held from May–June 2014 in the Alliance Ethio-Francaise in Addis Ababa.
 This show, as well as a number of group exhibitions in which Tilahun has participated, was curated by renowned independent curator Meskerem Assegued.
 Tilahun's work is also featured within the three-artist video art exhibition "Curvature of Events," which was curated by Assegued in Dresden's celebrated New Master's Gallery at the Staatliche Kunstsammlungen Dresden (English: Dresden state art Collections).
 This show opened on 16 October 2014 and will be on display until 4 January 2015.

 Exhibitions

 Bolded entries indicate solo exhibitions.
 Other entries are group exhibitions.